RepoBean/Workout-Tracker-WebApp/docs/memory_bank/DATABASE_SCHEMA.md

 - A User can create many Workout Plans (one-to-many)
 - A User can have many Workout Sessions (one-to-many)
+- A User can have one active Workout Plan (many-to-one)
 - A Workout Plan consists of many Plan Exercises (one-to-many)
 - An Exercise can be used in many Plan Exercises (one-to-many)
 - A Workout Session consists of many Session Exercises (one-to-many)